bhupinderpumar/Induction/README.md

 ### Expert lecture by Dr. Priya Darshini Mam on <mark>"Universal Human Values-2 </mark>

 Today, Mam talked about yesterday's topic, how to stay happy all the time.
-Yesterday, Mam gave us an assignment to make our own timetable and asked 2-3 about their timetables.
+Yesterday, Mam gave us an assignment to make our own timetable and asked 2-3 students about their timetables.